-Disability Services
+Accessibility Services

 Central Maine Community College is committed to providing the means to enable equal access to education for students with disabilities.
 Pursuant to federal law (Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Americans with Disabilities Act Amendment Act of 2008) individuals with disabilities (those defined as having "a physical or mental impairment that substantially limits one or more of the major life activities of such individual, a record of such impairment, or being regarded as having such an impairment") who are otherwise qualified, may be eligible to receive academic support and/or accommodation(s).
 Eligibility is based on documentation that establishes that the individual has a disability and the current functional impact of the disability as it relates to the school environment.
 Reasonable academic accommodations are provided on an individual, case-by-case basis to an admitted or enrolled student.
 Essential components of any course of study may not be eliminated or circumvented.
 These accommodations are intended to promote equal access, not special privilege.
-It is the student's responsibility to make the disabilities coordinator aware of their disability and possible need for accommodation.
-The disabilities coordinator may be reached by calling (207) 755-5277 or visit out website at www.cmcc.edu.
+It is the student's responsibility to make the accessibility coordinator aware of their disability and possible need for accommodation.
+The accessibility coordinator may be reached by calling (207) 755-5277, or by appointment.
+Please refer to more detailed information below, including the grievance procedure that must be used by students for complaints regarding claims of disability and requests for accommodation.